Floydlang/floyd/docs/floyd_speak.md

 ```
 	int main(){
-		let a = "hello";
+		let a = "hello"
-		a = "goodbye";	//	Runtime error - you cannot change variable a.
+		a = "goodbye"	//	Runtime error - you cannot change variable a.
-		return 3;
+		return 3
 	}
 ```